ai4os/ai4-docs/source/howtos/deploy/cloud.rst

 .. admonition:: Requirements
    :class: info

-   🔓 This tutorial requires :ref:`basic authentication <getting-started/register:Basic authentication>`.
+   🔓 You need a :doc:`platform account </getting-started/register>` with :ref:`basic access level <reference/user-access-levels:Basic access level>`.

 As every module available in the Marketplace is open-source, we offer the possibility to automatically deploy it in your custom cloud resources using the